HackingForGood/FindTrash/README.md

 # FindTrash

-Addin a note from my repository  - sam
+Adding a note from my repository to make sure commit syncs  - sam